Thies are best prospects industry sectors for this country. Includes a market overview and trade data.

 Overview of Leading Industry Sectors

-Total U.S-Senegalese bilateral trade has generally increased over the past 10 years.
-The United States generally runs a trade surplus with Senegal, with U.S. exports ranging from $200 million to $300 million over the past several years.
-Senegal is the United States’ 118th largest goods export market.
-According to U.S. Census Bureau data, in 2019 the United States exported $197 million worth of goods to Senegal, a decrease of 32 percent from 2018; imports of goods from Senegal were $131 million, an increase of 3 percent, during the same period.
+U.S-Senegalese bilateral trade has increased over the past 10 years.
+The United States generally runs a trade surplus with Senegal, with U.S. exports ranging from $281 million to $382 million between 2019 and 2021.
+According to U.S. Census Bureau data, in 2021 the United States exported $382 million in goods to Senegal, an increase of 5 percent from 2018; U.S. imports of goods from Senegal were $234 million, an increase of 30 percent during the same period.
 The U.S. trade surplus with Senegal was $148 million in 2021.
 As shown in the chart below, the top five U.S. exports to Senegal in 2021 were “other products” (32 percent), transportation equipment (24 percent), oil and gas (18 percent), used or secondhand merchandise (15 percent), and chemicals (11 percent).
 “Other products,” include computer and electronic products, plastics and rubber products and fabricated metal products.
-The top five imports from Senegal were prepared meat and fish products; wigs and artificial hair products; minerals and ores (24 percent), chemicals (6 percent), and “other products” (4 percent).
+The top five imports from Senegal were food products (38 percent), miscellaneous commodities (28 percent), minerals and ores (24 percent), chemicals (6 percent), and “other products” (4 percent).

-In recent years, Senegal has become a hub of Foreign Direct Investment (FDI) in West Africa.
-In 2017, FDI totaled $586 million, a 11 percent increase from 2012.
-Overall, the share of imports from EU countries has been declining, while those from Asian countries has been increasing.
+In recent years, Senegal has attracted increasing amounts of Foreign Direct Investment (FDI).
+In 2020, FDI totaled $1.8 billion.
+In 2021, the FDI totaled $2.2 billion, a 21 percent increase.
 Since 2014, FDI inflows have been linked to the Emerging Senegal Plan for the development of infrastructure, electricity, agriculture, drinking water, and health.
-France is historically Senegal’s largest source of foreign direct investment, but China has also become a significant foreign investment partner.
+France is historically Senegal’s largest source of FDI, but China is now the top source of FDI.
 Other important investment partners include the United Kingdom, Mauritius, Indonesia, Morocco, Turkey, and the Gulf States.